UltraEngine/Documentation/CPP_Millisecs.md

 # Millisecs #
-This functions returns the current system time, in milliseconds.
+This function returns the current system time, in milliseconds.

 ## Syntax ##
 - uint64_t Millisecs()